frannyfx/panorama/README.md

 # 6CCS3PRJ Individual Project
 ## Description
-The *Code contribution assessment* project aims to shine light on the amount of work that contributors have carried out on a group project.
+The **Panorama** project aims to shine light on the amount of work that contributors have carried out on a group project.

 ## Compiling
 ### Backend